 Direct entry route to becoming a Chartered Accountant (CA)

-With many ambitious school leavers ready to start a business career straight away, university may not be the desired route for everyone.
-ICAS offer a variety of different entry routes into CA training for school leavers.
+With many ambitious school leavers ready to start a business career straight away, a university may not be the desired route for everyone.
+ICAS offers a variety of different entry routes into CA training for school leavers.

 The school leaver route

 The school leaver entry route into the CA qualification enables school leavers to train to become a CA over a five-year training contract with an ICAS authorised employer.

 The syllabus is taught in such a manner that students are not required to have any previous accountancy knowledge.
 We would simply recommend that students obtain strong Higher/A-level results that would secure them a place at university.
 Students studying to become a CA on this route receive a combination of relevant work experience and technical knowledge which is key to becoming a CA.

 We have an exciting range of accountancy firms offering the school leaver entry route, which ranges from multinational firms to small-mid tier firms.
 Firms that are currently recruiting for school leavers can be found on our Become a CA recruitment platform.

 The AAT route allows students to go from school directly into employment, whilst working towards professional development by becoming a member of the Association of Accounting Technicians (AAT).

 Moving onto CA training from AAT, you'll need to secure a training contract with an ICAS authorised employer and may be eligible for exemptions.
 To find out more about the AAT route to becoming a CA and exemptions visit the AAT website.